camstuart/tech-spike-serverless/README.md

 1. [X] Local development with serverless-offline:
 1. [X] SQS invoked lambda function
-1. [ ] DynamoDB table creation and seeding from `serverless.yml`
+1. [X] Local DynamoDB table creation and seeding (via `./offline/create-local-resources.sh`)
+1. [X] Local S3 bucket creation and seeding (via `./offline/create-local-resources.sh`)
-1. [ ] DynamoDB write record from lambda
+1. [X] Local DynamoDB list tables from lambda function
+1. [X] Local S3 list object from lambda function
 1. [X] Ability to run lambda function with in debug mode with ide breakpoints: WebStorm
 1. [ ] Ability to run lambda function with in debug mode with ide breakpoints: VSCode
 1. [ ] jest 'integration' tests that confirm an SQS event triggers the lambda which in turn writes to a dynamodb table